Common questions when considering Google Workspace

 Google Workspace has four editions: Business Starter, Business Standard, Business Plus and Enterprise.
 Basic has 30 GB of storage per user, Business offers unlimited storage and archiving, and Enterprise includes additional advanced controls and customisation.
 You can compare Google Workspace's editions for more information.

 Yes, we offer 14 days of Google Workspace service to new customers.
-Sign up for the free trial in minutes and create accounts for up to 10 people on your team.
-We’ll need to get your billing details to set up your account, but you will only be charged after the free trial is over.
+Sign up for the no-cost trial in minutes and create accounts for up to 10 people on your team.
+We’ll need to get your billing details to set up your account, but you will only be charged after the no-cost trial is over.
 You can cancel at any time.
 To get the most from your trial, we recommend trying at least 3 tasks that you want to explore, such as collaborating on Docs, launching a video meeting in Meet or checking Gmail from your mobile device.

 You can sign up for Google Workspace online or contact our sales team to get started.
-When you sign up online, you'll automatically start with a free 14-day trial.
-We’ll need to get your billing details to set up your account, but you will only be charged after the free trial is over.
+When you sign up online, you'll automatically start with a no-cost 14-day trial.
+We’ll need to get your billing details to set up your account, but you will only be charged after the no-cost trial is over.
 You can cancel at any time.
 Please note that the trial is limited to 10 users.
 If you add more than 10 users during your trial period, the trial will end and you will begin payment.

 You can cancel your subscription at any time in the Admin Console dashboard, under the Billing section.
 If you cancel within your 14 day trial period, you will not be charged.
 Please refer to this Help Centre article for more information.

 Following our setup guide, you can set up Google Workspace and migrate your information at no additional cost.
 Our Support team is available to help if needed.
 If you would like someone to do the setup and migration for your company, please contact a Google Partner to learn more about these services and the costs associated.